Developer(s) – Big Red Button Games

-In summation, while Sonic Boom: Rise of Lyric isn’t the worst game I’ve played throughout 2014 (by some distance, that honour would go to Proteus), and not quite as bad as most other critics seem to be labelling it as, it has certainly been one of the most disappointing.
+In summation, while Sonic Boom: Rise of Lyric isn’t the worst game I’ve played throughout 2014 (by some distance, that honor would go to Proteus), and not quite as bad as most other critics seem to be labeling it as, it has certainly been one of the most disappointing.
 For a game that initially showed a lot of potential all year round, it fell way short of the high expectations that gamers had for it, and for many Sonic fans, it could now potentially be the last straw.
-It’s a shame, as I still think that having looked at this game, an open world Sonic the Hedgehog 3D platformer could make for a pretty good game if it were to be done properly, and handled by developers with more experience in the field.
+It’s a shame, as I still think that having looked at this game, an open world Sonic the Hedgehog 3D platformer could make for a pretty good game if it were to be done properly and handled by developers with more experience in the field.
 This game was simply a question of trial and error, and I think if all the imperfections of the game are worked on, we could have a particularly great game on our hands.
 But alas, having seen the ill reception that this game had received, it would seem unlikely that not many developers would want to touch Sonic this gameplay formula, or now even the Sonic the Hedgehog franchise, with a 60-foot pole.